-Why Your LinkedIn Posts Don't Work (And How to Fix Them)
+Why Your LinkedIn Posts Aren't Working (and How to Fix Them)

-GUIDE: WHY YOUR LINKEDIN POSTS DON’T WORK (AND HOW TO FIX THEM)
+GUIDE: WHY YOUR LINKEDIN POSTS AREN'T WORKING (AND HOW TO FIX THEM)

 Introduction

-Publishing on LinkedIn without getting results can quickly become frustrating.
-However, in 90% of cases, the culprit is neither the algorithm nor the posting time, but the very construction of your message.
+Posting on LinkedIn without getting results can quickly become frustrating.
+Yet, in 90% of cases, the culprit is neither the algorithm nor the posting time, but the very construction of your message.

-Here are the 4 pillars to fix to transform your audience into an active community.
+Here are the 4 pillars to correct to turn your audience into an active community.

 The LinkedIn reader is in a hurry.
-Posts that are too long, dense, or filled with secondary ideas lose the user within the first few seconds.
+Posts that are too long, compact, or filled with secondary ideas lose the user within the first few seconds.

 - THE GOLDEN RULE: 1 Post = 1 Idea.

-- THE STRUCTURE: A punchy hook, spaced paragraphs (2-3 lines max), and a clear conclusion.
+- THE STRUCTURE: A striking hook, airy paragraphs (2-3 lines max), and a clear conclusion.

-- THE TEST: If you can’t understand the benefit of your post by scanning it, it’s too complex.
+- THE TEST: If you can't understand the benefit of your post at a glance, it's too complex.

-Relaying raw information or giving generic advice (“You should be kind”) provides no added value.
-People don’t follow you for information, but for your perspective on it.
+Relaying raw information or giving generic advice ("You must be kind") adds no value.
+People don't follow you for the information, but for your perspective on it.

 - MOVE FROM INFO TO INSIGHT: Don't say "What", say "Why" and "How".

-- DARE TO BE DIVISIVE: A good post doesn’t seek to please everyone.
-It should offer a sharp take on a problem.
+- DARE TO BE DIVISIVE: A good post doesn't try to please everyone.
+It should offer a sharp view of a problem.

 - THE ANECDOTE: Use your personal experience to illustrate your advice.
-“Lived experience” always beats “Theory”.
+"Experience" always beats "Theory".

 Success on LinkedIn relies on repetition.
 If you talk about cooking on Monday, SEO on Wednesday, and management on Friday, your audience no longer knows why they follow you.

-- POSITIONING: Define 2 or 3 content pillars maximum.
+- POSITIONING: Define a maximum of 2 or 3 content pillars.

 - FREQUENCY: It's better to post twice a week consistently than 5 times in one week and then nothing for a month.

-- TRUST: Regularity creates an invisible appointment that reinforces your authority in your field.
+- TRUST: Regularity creates an invisible appointment that strengthens your authority in your field.

-Many contents fail because they’re disconnected from current industry concerns.
+Many contents fail because they are disconnected from current sector concerns.
 Without monitoring, your posts become interchangeable.

 - ACTIVE MONITORING: Identify current debates in your sector.

-- REACTIVITY: Bounce off major news by bringing your expertise.
+- REACTIVITY: Respond to a strong news story by bringing your expertise.

-- Is my main message summarized in a single sentence?
+- Is my main message summarized in one sentence?

 - Have I provided a personal opinion or original analysis?